birdoffire1549/TempBuddy_Sensor/README.md

 The TempBuddy Sensor also has a broadcast capability which may be useful should one wish to use the device with other devices and/or applications.
 The broadcast feature causes the unit to send out a network wide broadcast once every 10 seconds.
 The broadcast is a UDP broadcast on port 61549 that will look something like this:

 ```
-TempBuddy-Sensor::192.168.123.31::A4C372
+TempBuddy-Sensor::192.168.123.31::A4C372::T_19.727415::H_45.495785
 ```

 The first part of the string message will always be the text `TempBuddy-Sensor` followed by `::`.
-Actually, the message is made up of 3 parts, each separated by double-colons.
+Actually, the message is made up of 5 parts, each separated by double-colons.
 The first part is the unchanging text mentioned prior.
 The second part is the IP Address of the device.
 The third part is the Device ID.
+The forth part is the Temperature in celcius prepended with a static `T_` and finally the fith part is the humidity percentage prepended with a static `H_`.

 ## Building the Unit's Hardware
 I have documented the hardware build process and design for the TempBuddy Sensor unit as an Instructables Page.